elipapa/markdown-cv/index.md

 - Talk: “Ciencia Abierta: Globalidad y Localidad.”

+`May 25, 2020`
+__Panellist, Open Publishing Fest__
-(International) Panellist, Open Publishing Fest.
-Talk: “Presenting the Journal of Trial and Error”	Webinar May 25, 2020
+- Talk: “Presenting the Journal of Trial and Error.”

+`February 21, 2020`
-(National) Invited speaker and panellist, Society Symposium.
-Talk: “The Journal of Trial and Error meets the Early-Career Swiss Society for Neuroscience”	University of Bern
+__Invited speaker and panellist, University of Bern__
+- Talk: “The Journal of Trial and Error meets the Early-Career Swiss Society for Neuroscience.”

-Feb 21, 2020
+`February 12, 2020`
+__Invited speaker, Erasmus University Rotterdam__

-(Local) Invited speaker, Open Science Community meeting.
-Talk:  “ReproducibiliTea: Meet the Journal of Trial and Error”	Erasmus University Rotterdam
+- Open Science Community Rotterdam
+- “ReproducibiliTea: Meet the Journal of Trial and Error.”

-Feb 12, 2020
+`November 26, 2019`

-(Local) Seminar organiser and presenter.
-Talk: “Engaged History: Should Academia Lead to Activism?”
-Utrecht University Nov 26, 2019
+__Seminar organiser and presenter, Utrecht University__ - Talk: “Engaged History: Should Academia Lead to Activism?"

+`July 12, 2019`
+__Invited speaker, Laboratory of Molecular Biology, Cambridge University__
-(International) Invited speaker, international symposium.
-Talk: “The Journal of Trial and Error.
-Publishing science in the making: trying and erring in the age of open science”	Cambridge University, Laboratory of Molecular Biology
+- Talk: “The Journal of Trial and Error.
+Publishing science in the making: trying and erring in the age of open science.”

-July 12, 2019
+`June 14, 2019`
+__Speaker, Université de Strasbourg__

-(Local) Speaker.
-Talk: “The Journal of Trial and Error, the Joint Master in Neuroscience, and History and Philosophy of Science.
+- Talk: “The Journal of Trial and Error, the Joint Master in Neuroscience, and History and Philosophy of Science.
 A productive initiative?”
-	Université de Strasbourg.
-Jun 14 2019

 ---
 ## Last updated
-__August 2021__
+__September 2021__